Guides to Writing a Research Paper:

 The Trans-Atlantic Slave Trade Database: Information on almost 36,000 slaving voyages that forcibly embarked over 10 million Africans for transport to the Americas between the sixteenth and nineteenth centuries.
 The actual number is estimated to have been as high as 12.5 million.
 The database and the separate estimates interface offer researchers, students and the general public a chance to rediscover the reality of one of the largest forced movements of peoples in world history.

-Parliamentary Papers: Parliamentary material (from 1066 to present) has been digitized and made available on the Internet by various organizations.
-The website of the UK Parliament contains lists on this page that summarize the main series of material which are available in electronic form.
-Some material is not available without a library or personal subscription, but much of it is open access, especially for resources on the eighteenth century and earlier.
+Parliamentary material (from 1066 to present) has been digitized and made available on the Internet by various organizations.
+The website of the UK Parliament contains lists that summarize the main series of material which are available in electronic form.
+If you are an FSU student, though, use the link of the British History Research Guide page on the Strozier Library website.
+This takes you to a much easier to use site behind a paywall, which is comprehensive in its coverage of the eighteenth and nineteenth century material.

 The British Newspapers Archive: The British Library has placed over 460 newspapers covering the period from 1710 to 1960 into a single database.
 Searches of the site are free and downloads of full-text articles are available by purchasing a pass (from 24-hours to one year) starting at around £10.